dropwizard/dropwizard/docs/source/manual/migrations.rst

 This will mark the next pending changeset as applied.
 You can also use the ``--all`` flag to mark all pending changesets as applied.

-Support for adding multiple migration bundles
+Support For Adding Multiple Migration Bundles
 =============================================

-Assuming migrations need to be done for two different databases, you would need to have two differnet data source factories:
+Assuming migrations need to be done for two different databases, you would need to have two different data source factories:

 .. code-block:: java